 The most common type of mortgage in the U.S. is a fixed-rate mortgage.
 This type of mortgage features a stable, consistent interest rate that does not change during the life of the loan.
 These mortgages are often long-term loans, commonly for 15, 20, and 30 years, with a monthly payment that does not change throughout the loan’s life.

-Adjustable-Rate (Variable Rate) Mortgage
+Adjustable-Rate (Variable-Rate) Mortgage

 Mortgages backed by the U.S. government come in many different forms.
 The main types of government-insured mortgages include:

-Marimark Mortgage is based in Tampa, Florida and serves the mortgage needs of homebuyers, homeowners, and investors in Florida, Virginia, and Pennsylvania.
+Marimark Mortgage is based in Tampa, Florida, and serves the mortgage needs of homebuyers, homeowners, and investors in Florida, Virginia, and Pennsylvania.

-We specialize in conventional home mortgages, FHA, VA, and USDA mortgage options, refinance loans, and reverse mortgages.
-We’ve worked extensively with cash-out refinancing, and help clients with HARP refinancing to lower their monthly mortgage payments.
+We specialize in many types of mortgages, including conventional home mortgages, FHA, VA, USDA mortgage options, refinance loans, and reverse mortgages.
+We’ve worked extensively with cash-out refinancing and help clients to lower their monthly mortgage payments.